stevenmwise/stevenmwise.github.io/_pages/CNABook.md

 #### Availability

 The electronic version of the book can be found on Cambridge Core [here](https://doi.org/10.1017/9781108942607).
-Please ask your university library to purchase a copy for you and your students.
+Please ask your university library to purchase campus-wide access to the electronic version from Cambridge Core for you and your students.

-The hardback can be purchased on Amazon (in the United States and Europe) and directly from Cambridge University Press.
+If you are more of an old-school type, the hardback can be purchased on Amazon (in the United States and Europe) and directly from Cambridge University Press.

 #### Errata